scylladb/scylladb/docs/dev/maintainer.md

 than an exhaustive rulebook on what to accept/reject.
 One still has to rely on their judgemenet.

 0. Don't commit your own code.
+See exceptions below.

 1. Verify that the author has signed the CLA.
 This is automatically true for ScyllaDB employees.